mongodb-js/mongodb-js.github.io/CONTRIBUTING.md

 For anything larger (like apps, or complex modules) we're loosely following [nvie's branching model](http://nvie.com/posts/a-successful-git-branching-model/), where _master_ is the stable branch, _develop_ (or _dev_) is bleeding edge, and bufixes and features live on feature branches until they are reviewed and merged into the develop branch. nvie's release and hotfix branches are not that important (at least not yet).

+In any case, please read the `CONTRIBUTING` document in the repo's root directory for specific instructions how to contribute.

-If you send a pull request, please check what branches exist on the target repo.
-If there is more than one branch, please do **not** send any pull requests to _master_!
-They must go to _dev_ / _develop_.
+If you send a pull request, please also check what branches exist on the target repo.
+If there is more than one branch, then you should probably not send pull requests to _master_.

 ### mongodb-js organization members